yinzburghbear/cunty-ho/OF Scraper.md

 	2. Click *Create Device* at the top left
 	3. Select *Pixel 6
 		1. Click *Next*
-	4. Select **S** and click on the *download icon* next to it to download that environment.
+	4. Select **Pie** and click on the *download icon* next to it to download that environment.
 Agree to the terms and the download will begin. as the System Image and *Click Next*
 	5. Click *Finish*
 	6. Don't Launch the emulator right away when it's completed.

 # Step 3
 1. Before we launch the emulator, there are a few items we will need to have available.
-2. Download the file "dumper" from this folder.
+2. Download the zip file called "dumper-main" from this folder.
 3. Extract it to your downloads folder and navigate to it.
 4. Once inside right click and select *Open in Terminal*
 5. Type the following in the terminal